 An external service that is used by a Rundeck plugin or the Rundeck core.

-A plugin installed in another tool that interacts with Rundeck through its API.
+A plugin is installed in another tool that interacts with Rundeck through its API.

-Ansible: Ansible is a very powerful open source configuration management tool.
-Ansible uses 'Playbook' to deploy, manage and configure anything from single server to multi-server environments.
-Here Playbook is similar like runbooks where you can define a set of procedures.
+Ansible is a very powerful open-source configuration management tool.
+Ansible uses 'Playbook' to deploy, manage and configure anything from a single-server to multi-server environments.
+Here Playbook is similar to runbooks where you can define a set of procedures.

-Agentless: It means there is no need of any software or client/agent to manage your nodes unlike Puppet or chef.
+Agentless: It means there is no need for any software or client/agent to manage your nodes unlike Puppet or chef.

-Python Supported: Ansible is build on python and provides lot of python features and modules.
-Once you install ansible you will see python is also getting installed in your servers.
+Python Supported: Ansible is built on python and provides a lot of python features and modules.
+Once you install ansible you will see python is also getting installed on your servers.

-Secure SSH: Ansible uses secure shell to connect to the servers to do any operation.
-Secure shell is the password less network authentication protocol.
-This makes ansible fast and secure than others.
+Secure SSH: Ansible uses a secure shell to connect to the servers to do any operation.
+Secure shell is the password-less network authentication protocol.
+This makes ansible fast and more secure than others.

-Push Architecture: Ansible follow push-based architecture for deploying any configuration.
+Push Architecture: Ansible follows push-based architecture for deploying any configuration.
 Whenever you want to push any configuration, just update the playbook and push.
 It will take care of the rest.
-In short, central server manages all the configuration and pushes it to the target servers.
+In short, the central server manages all the configuration and pushes it to the target servers.

-Ansible Playbook written in YAML, declaratively define your configuration.
-Let's see one example of playbook here we are installing Nginx servers using Ansible.
+Ansible Playbook written in YAML, declaratively defines your configuration.
+Let's see one example of a playbook here we are installing Nginx servers using Ansible.